davidpaulius/davidpaulius.github.io/content/etcetera/fun.md

 + My favicon is the <a href="https://fireemblem.fandom.com/wiki/Crest">Crest of Riegan</a> from the Fire Emblem: Three Houses game!
     + I am a ***major*** fan of the Fire Emblem series.

-+ Aside from the FE series, I enjoy other games like Final Fantasy (I've beat 1-6 and 13; 7-8 & 15 are WIP/imminent), Pokémon, Sudoku, and Chess.
++ Aside from the FE series, I enjoy other games like Final Fantasy (I've beat 1-6 and 13; 7-8 & 15 are WIP/imminent), Pokémon, Sudoku, and Chess (unrated).
 I am a very casual gamer though.
+    + Currently playing the Phoenix Wright games!

 + I love British comedy (think [Taskmaster](https://en.wikipedia.org/wiki/Taskmaster_(TV_series)), [Peep Show](https://en.wikipedia.org/wiki/Peep_Show_(British_TV_series)), [The IT Crowd](https://en.wikipedia.org/wiki/The_IT_Crowd), [WILTY](https://en.wikipedia.org/wiki/Would_I_Lie_to_You%3F_(game_show)), [Cats Countdown](https://en.wikipedia.org/wiki/8_Out_of_10_Cats_Does_Countdown), etc.)